Trademark vs. Logo: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - Review existing registered trademarks that could be similar to your logo design.

 - Complete and send the application to the USPTO.
 Make sure to include the design of the logo with your application.

 - You can check the status of your application on the Trademark Status and Document Retrieval System.
 Your application will appear on the site within 14 days of filing.

 A logo represents a company, but trademarking that logo helps to protect it from theft.
 When another business uses a similar logo, it creates confusion and consumers may not know which product to buy.
 With proper legal protection, your company can prevent others from using your logo or one that looks similar.

 If you need help with trademark vs. logo, you can post your question or concern on UpCounsel's marketplace.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-They work or have worked with or for companies like Google, Stripe, and Twilio.
+They work or have worked with or for companies like Google, Menlo Ventures, and Airbnb.